jwzhou1/Analyzing-the-Red-black-tree/README.md

 - What libraries did you use?
 - What were the challenges you faced?
 - Provide key points of the algorithm/datastructure implementation, discuss the code.

+The code writing can be found in the following files:
+* [RBTreeImp.py]  -- implementation of Red-Black Tree in Python

 **You can run `RBTreeImp.py` for the Implementation of the Red-Black Tree.
 You can insert nodes, delete nodes and print the Red-Black Tree in the `RBTreeImp.py` by calling `bst.insert()`, `bst.delete_node()` and `bst.print_tree()` in the main function.
 My code is inspired from AskPython.com [17].**